 Sorts and Mingle is an interactive icebreaker game that helps people recognize their common and unique interests and preferences.
 The speaker calls out various categories and everyone moves toward various parts of the room, finding people with similar tastes as them.

-This game is classified as a get-to-know-you icebreaker with a little bit of active movement (walking around the room, meeting and talking to others).
-Recommended group size is: medium, large, or extra large.
+This game is classified as a get-to-know-you icebreaker with a little bit of active movement involved (walking around the room, meeting and talking to others).
+The recommended group size is: medium, large, or extra large.
 Can be played indoors or outdoors, but indoors is ideal.
 No special materials are required.
 No mess.
 For ages ten and up.